- Housing News

-- November 7, 2024
+- December 2, 2024

 Meera Pal is a Northern California-based writer who spent many years as a journalist, before venturing out on her own.
 She has extensive experience writing about a variety of topics, including real estate, technology, personal growth, and pets.

-An escalation clause can is a tool homebuyers can use to win a bidding war—but it could backfire.
+An escalation clause is a tool homebuyers can use to win a bidding war—but it could backfire.

 Homeowners with a mortgage receive an amortization schedule.
 It shows homeowners how much they will pay over the life of their loan and how long it will take to pay it off.